Parobro/HeldenSoftware/README.md

-# 🦸‍♂️ HeldenSoftware src
+# 🛡️ HeldenSoftware-Java

 ## ⚠️ Disclaimer
-This repository contains **decompiled code** from HeldenSoftware.
-It is provided **for educational and research purposes only**.
-Use this code at your own risk and ensure compliance with all applicable laws.
+This project is part of a **vocational training** in IT and is developed with a **modular approach** to allow future expansions, including **multi-user support** for Game Masters and players.

 ## 📌 About
-HeldenSoftware is an application originally developed for the comunity of Das Schwarze Auge.
-Since the original source code is unavailable, this version was **reconstructed through reverse engineering**.
+**HeldenSoftware** is a tool originally developed for the **Das Schwarze Auge (DSA) community**.
+Since the original source code is unavailable, this version was **reconstructed through reverse engineering** for **educational and research purposes**.

+## ⚠️ Important Notice
+This repository contains **decompiled code** from **HeldenSoftware**.
+It is provided **strictly for learning, analysis, and research purposes only**.
+You are responsible for ensuring compliance with **all applicable laws** when using or modifying this code.

-## ⚠️ Legal Notice
+## ⚖️ Legal Notice
-- This repository is **not for commercial use**.
+- This repository is **not intended for commercial use**.
+- All trademarks, names, and rules belong to their **respective owners**.
-- If HeldenSoftware is copyrighted, ensure you have the necessary **license or permission**.
+- If HeldenSoftware is copyrighted, ensure you have the necessary **license or permission** before using it.
-- **Reverse engineering laws vary by country**—verify legal compliance before using this code.
+- **Reverse engineering laws vary by country**—please verify legal compliance before using this code.

 ---
-If you have concerns, contact the original developer.
+For any concerns, please contact the original developer.